caitsimop/caitlin-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

+I'm Caitlin Simopoulos, a Computational Biologist and Data Scientist currently working for Roche.
+I work closely with gRED Scientists at Genentech to find computational solutions to their omics data challenges.
-I'm Caitlin Simopoulos, a Postdoctoral Associate in Bioinformatics in the [NorthOmics lab](https://www.northomics.ca)  at the [University of Ottawa](https://med.uottawa.ca/bmi/en).
-Co-supervised by [Dr Daniel Figeys](https://med.uottawa.ca/bmi/en/people/figeys-daniel) and [Dr Mathieu Lavallée-Adam](https://med.uottawa.ca/bmi/en/people/lavallee-adam-mathieu), I'm currently studying the effects of drugs on the gut microbiome using metaproteomics.
-I'm interested in creating user-friendly bioinformatics tools for specialized data analysis.
+I'm also interested in creating user-friendly bioinformatics tools for specialized data analysis.

 I'm also extremely passionate about science communication and outreach.
 I love volunteering as a mentor promoting gender equality in STEM fields and promoting science literacy through open conversations and classroom visits.

+When I'm not sciencing, you'll find me riding my bike, practicing yoga, snuggling with my cats, or taking my giant Bernese Mountain Dog for a hike!

 {{< icon name="download" pack="fas" >}} Click {{< staticref "media/resume.pdf" "newtab" >}}here{{< /staticref >}} to download my CV.